 Guests to our sugar bush can visit what remains of the original sugar camp at marker 7 on the 1.5 km hiking trail.

-By now, James and Gertrude’s son Norman and his wife Myrtle were very involved in the maple syrup operation.
+By now, James and Gertrude’s son Norman, his wife Myrtle and their four children were very involved in the maple syrup operation.

 Every year, Myrtle and Norman would make as much syrup as the season would allow.
 Then they would bottle the syrup at the sugar camp and deliver it to all of their customers in the surrounding area.

-The new sugar camp had many benefits.
-It was closer to the road, electricity and running water, and it made Shaws a destination for our guests.
-It was now easier for families to visit the bush and see maple syrup being made.
-Cars could park at the sugar camp and Myrtle and Norman could sell syrup year-round without leaving home.
+The new sugar shack had many benefits.
+It was closer to the road, and by extension, electricity and running water.
+Proximity to the road made Shaws more accessible for our guests and the sugar bush became a destination: a place for families to visit and see maple syrup being made.
+With ample parking at the sugar shack, Myrtle and Norman were able to sell syrup year-round without leaving home.
 In fact, each time a customer drove in, an air line on the driveway would ring in their house and call either Myrtle or Norm down to the sugar camp.

 As in the past, syrup making was a family affair and each spring Myrtle and Norman enjoyed the help of their four children, nine grandchildren and extended family.
 By this time their son Ron, together with his wife Ruthanne, had taken over the farm and both were vital partners in the syrup making operation.

 In 1968, an oil-fired evaporator replaced the wood-fired one, providing a more constant temperature for syrup production.
 The new evaporator had eight-inch corrugations and reduced the total time from sap-to-syrup by almost half.
-During this time, an additional 3,500 taps were added for sap collection and 1,500 more were added in 1969.
+During this time, 3,500 more taps were added for sap collection and another 1,500 more were added in 1969.

 Ron and Ruthanne revived the entrepreneurial spirit James Shaw had originally brought to the family business and, like James, they researched the industry in depth.
 During this period, Ron became very active in the North American Maple Syrup Industry and was instrumental in forming both the Ontario Maple Syrup Producers Association in 1966 and The North American Maple Syrup Council in 1973.
 Later, in 1980, Ron became the first Canadian to be elected Chairman of the North American Council.